 If you get a suspicious email, make sure to forward it Apple via email@example.com.

 That’s how you can always keep your personal info protected and also avoid falling prey to hackers.
 Have any feedback?
 Shoot it in the comments below.

 - How to Cancel iTunes Subscriptions

-- How to View App Store and iTunes Store Subscriptions
+- View App Store and iTunes Store Subscriptions

-- How to Stop auto-playing videos in App Store on iPhone and iPad
+- How to restore deleted apps on iPhone or iPad